Aneurysm treatment at UC San Diego Health

 Cavernomas are benign vascular lesions that can bleed or cause seizures.
 Cavernomas are formed from groups of tightly packed, thin-walled, small blood vessels that are filled with slow-moving or clotted blood.

-Neurosurgical specialists at UC San Diego Health System may diagnose and precisely remove these lesions with state-of-the-art imaging guidance and physiologic neuro-monitoring.
+Neurosurgical specialists at UC San Diego Health may diagnose and precisely remove these lesions with state-of-the-art imaging guidance and physiologic neuro-monitoring.

 For more information on the treatment of hemorrhagic stroke, contact the Stroke Center at